whitequark/parser/README.md

  * Improved [clang-like][] diagnostic messages with location information.
  * Written in pure Ruby, runs on MRI 1.8.7 or >=1.9.2, JRuby and Rubinius in 1.8 and 1.9 mode.
  * Only two runtime dependencies: the gems [ast][] and [slop][].
- * RubyParser compatibility (WIP, no, not really yet).
  * [Insane][insane-lexer] Ruby lexer rewritten from scratch in Ragel.
  * 100% test coverage for Bison grammars (except error recovery).
  * Readable, commented source code.